PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-07 19:38:16
+Last updated: 2024-04-07 19:38:49
-Random Quote: If you love something, you can never let it go.
-Not even for a second.
-Or it's gone forever. - Ted Mosby
+Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman